rosano/journal/content/posts/01hpezcc4j3g0egpzkxmf23chw.md

 tags: ["power"]
 categories: ["thought"]
 ---
-Our current dominant political system used to impress people like old infomercials, but now we see it for the phony sales pitch that it is.
+Our current dominant political system used to impress people like old infomercials, but now it's understood as the phony sales pitch that it is.